-To remove the battery, push in the release buttons and pull the battery pack away from the tool.
 To insert the battery, slide the pack into the body of the tool.
 Make sure it latches securely into place.

-WARNING Always remove battery pack before changing or removing accessories.
-Only use accessories specifically recommended for this tool.
+AWARNING Only use accessories specifically recommended for this tool.
 Others may be hazardous.

-WARNING Use only sockets and other accessories specifically designed for use on impact wrenches and drivers.
+Use only sockets and other accessories specifically designed for use on impact tools.
 Other sockets and accessories might shatter or break causing injury.